-For example, research shows if you eat a piece of pizza that provides 600 calories and 37 grams of protein, 17 grams of fat, and 75 grams of carbs, your insulin levels will remain at double their baseline level for at least five hours.
+For example, research shows if you eat about 600 calories of pizza (providing about 37 grams of protein, 17 grams of fat, and 75 grams of carbs), your insulin levels will remain at double their baseline level for at least five hours.

 On the other hand, if you eat a smaller, simpler meal like a single scoop of whey protein isolate, which only contains about 100 calories, 20 grams of protein, and only trace amounts of fat and carbs, your insulin levels will fall back to baseline levels in a few hours.

 Your body moves in and out of these fed and fasted states several times a day, so timing your exercise correctly is the key to doing fasted cardio.